 Anatomy and Biology

 Oysters are bivalves, meaning that they have two hinged, opposing shells.
 Oysters have a large adductor muscle which they use to open and close the shells.
 Within the shells are the soft organs of the oyster, including the mantle, which secretes the shell and over which gas exchange occurs.
-They have four rows of gills, which are used for feeding; phytoplankton and other particles are trapped on the mucus of the gills when the oyster is open and feeding, and from there, the food particles are transported to the mouth.
+They have four rows of gills, which are used for feeding in addition to getting oxygen from the water; phytoplankton and other particles are trapped on the mucus of the gills when the oyster is open and feeding, and from there, the food particles are transported to the mouth.
 Oysters have a three-chambered heart, which is found under the adductor muscle.
 The blood of oysters is colorless and is pumped by the heart throughout the body.
 They also have two kidneys.
 While lacking a brain, the nervous system of oysters includes a pair of nerve cords and three pairs of ganglia.

 Oysters are protrandric, meaning that they begin life as males, however, as they grow older and larger, can switch sexes and becomes female.
 Eastern oysters are broadcast spawners, releasing eggs and sperm into the water column, where the eggs are fertilized.
 Embryos develop into the free-swimming larval stage.
 Some female oysters can produce as many as 100 million eggs in a single spawning event!
 Oyster larvae spend roughly two and a half weeks swimming, eating and growing before they attach to a hard substrate and go through metamorphosis.
 From this point onward, oysters are sessile, meaning they are fixed in one place.
 For more information on the life cycle of oysters, see Raising Oysters.